 Life is messy.
 Messy as hell even.
 It’s hard to balance every thing all at the same time.
 Especially since we all live such dimensional lives; worker, mentor, lover, friend, family.

 Sometimes what we need is a reminder in the form of a kick in the butt.
 No not a literal one, although if that’s what you’re looking for I’m here for you.
 I’m talking about an easy way to get your sh*t in order and done.
 So here it is in 3 stupidly simple, no excuses possible steps.

 Meet David Allen.
 He’s the man who pretty much invented the term “Getting Things Done.”
 He’s not a tell you like it is kinda guy, he’s the keeping it real and simple guy.
 His organizational systems and thought process just make sense.
 They’ve helped everyone from Fortune 500 execs to athletes.
 Many businesses are structured upon his get stuff done methodology, including Google.

-2) Fathom that your Calendar isn’t like Strategizing a Game of Axis & Allies
+2) Your Calendar isn’t like Strategizing a Game of Axis & Allies

 You may think it’s hard to use your calendar as an organizational tool, but you’d be wrong.
 Dead wrong.
 These days you can sync your web calendar for work and your personal life, aka multiple calendar personalities.